-Whole-grain buns and breads will complement your healthy feast with extra fiber, flavor and texture.
+Whole-grain buns and bread will complement your healthy feast with extra fibre, flavour and texture.
 If you’re watching your calories and carbs, try an open-faced burger or lettuce wrap.

 - Grill fruits for dessert.

-The natural sugars caramelize in the high heat, giving them extra sweetness and flavor.
+The natural sugars caramelize in the high heat, giving them extra sweetness and flavour.
 Try sliced apple, pear or pineapple or halved bananas, figs, nectarines, peaches or plums.

 - Keep it clean.

 OK, so this isn’t the fun part, but be sure to scrub down the rack or grill pan after each use.
 Removing leftover burnt pieces of food stuck to the grill prevents burning, smoking and bitter flavours the next time you use it.